 www.techniker-forum.de/technikerschulen

-Laboratory Technician (IHK)
+Laboratory technician (IHK)

-Industrial master: in chemistry
+Industrial Master in Chemistry

-www.berufenet.arbeitsagentur.de (job title "Industrial Master Chemistry")
+www.berufenet.arbeitsagentur.de (job title "Industrial Master in Chemistry")

-Search engine for educational institutions: www.meisterschulen.de
+Search engine for educational providers: www.meisterschulen-info.de

-Information on the job description: http://www.industriemeister.info/chemie
+Information about the job profile: http://www.industriemeister.info/chemie

 Technical business economist